elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

 JupyterHub brings Jupyter Notebooks to the cloud.
 It gives the users access to computational environments and resources without burdening users with installation and maintenance tasks.
 This documents shows a guide on how to setup JupyterHub in a Compliant Kubernetes cluster.

-## Pushing the Jupyeterhub images to Harbor
+## Pushing the JupyeterHub Images to Harbor
 This sections shows how to pull the required images for JupyterHub and push them to another registery.
 If you are using the managed Harbor as your container registry, please follow [these instructions](../deploy.md) on how to authenticate, create a new project, and how to create a robot account and using it in a pull-secret to be able to pull an image from Harbor to your cluster safely:

 ```sh